priyank9320/aws_elasticsearch_knn/README.md

 `elasticsearch_all_operations_for_vectors.ipynb` shows all the different commands required to interact with the elasticsearch cluster on AWS.
 And also an example of the data being used is provided at the end.

-The `handler.py`, `requirements.txt`, `serverless.yml` files can be used to deploy a lambda function using the "Serverless Framework".
+The `handler.py`, `requirements.txt`, `serverless.yml` files can be used to deploy a lambda function using the "Serverless Framework" (https://www.serverless.com/).
 This lambda function needs to be used along with AWS API gateway.
 In this code you can enter a registration number of the company and the code searches for the vector for that company and then perfroms KNN search and provides the top results.